gileri/OSMTransportViewer/README.md

 # How to use #

-Open index.html (a working version is hosted by [Github](https://gileri.github.io/OSMTransportViewer/)), enter your public transport network name, the reference of the route and you're good !
+Open index.html (a working version is hosted by [Github Pages](https://gileri.github.io/OSMTransportViewer/)), enter your public transport network name, the reference of the route and you're good !

 The verbose parameter try to highlight stops with errors.